-Chief Residents, 2018-2019
+Chief Residents, 2019-2020

 Message from the Chiefs

-As your Chief Residents for 2018-2019, we are immensely excited and honored to continue the positive momentum that has characterized the Cornell Residency over the past few years.
-Our training consists of rotations at three world class institutions: New York-Presbyterian Hospital/Weill Cornell Medical Center, Memorial Sloan Kettering Cancer Center, and Hospital for Special Surgery.
-Through this training, our exceptional residents are consistently challenged with a diverse patient population and case load.
-Our residents graduate with the knowledge and skills reflective of this world-class training.
-We have seen exciting growth in our clinical experiences through electives in Veterinary Anesthesia at Cornell University and Global Health in India and Rwanda, improving our already outstanding clinical training and patient care experiences.
+As your chief residents for the 2019-2020 academic year, we are honored to represent one of the premier anesthesiology residency programs in the country.
+Our clinical training consists of three world-renowned institutions: NewYork-Presbyterian/Weill Cornell Medical Center, Hospital for Special Surgery, and Memorial Sloan Kettering Cancer Center.
+Throughout four years of training, our residents benefit from a well-balanced and unparalleled clinical experience, an early and robust exposure to subspecialties, a challenging case load, and a diverse patient population.
+Our residents graduate with the knowledge and skills reflective of this world-class training, prepared to care for any patient or condition they come across in clinical practice.
+Weill Cornell Medicine's Department of Anesthesiology also has a tremendous amount to offer alongside clinical experiences.
+Our department performs cutting-edge basic science and clinical research.
+We have unique electives in veterinary anesthesia through Cornell University, as well as an exciting and growing global health program, with clinical sites in India and Rwanda.
 On top of all of this, our residents live and work in one of the most exciting cities in the world and frequently take advantage of the food, museums, parks, concerts, and shopping that New York City has to offer.